chrisfcarroll/TestBase/README.md

 *TestBase* gives you a flying start with
 - fluent assertions that are easy to extend
 - sharp error messages
-- tools to help you test with “heavyweight” dependencies on
+- tools to help you test with "heavyweight" dependencies on
     - AspNet.Mvc or AspNetCore Contexts
 	- HttpClient
 	- Ado.Net